matomo-org/developer-documentation/docs/generated/master/Piwik/Settings/Setting.md

 <a name="description" id="description"></a>
 ### `$description`

-Text that will be appear directly underneath the setting title in the _Plugin Settings_ admin page.
+Text that will appear directly underneath the setting title in the _Plugin Settings_ admin page.

 If set, should be a short description of the setting.